HuskyDevClub/UserProfilingSystem/README.md

 # User Profiling System

-An advance user profiling system developed by Yudong Lin, Anthony Nguyen and Brian M LeSmith.
+An advance user profiling system developed by Yudong Lin, Anthony Nguyen, and Brian M LeSmith.

-# Directory / Files Description
+## Directory / Files Description

+### Author: Yudong Lin

-average - A model create by Yudong Lin to extract and calculate average / most frequency result from the training data.
+average - A model to extract and calculate average / most frequent results from the training data.

-images - A CNN model created by Yudong Lin which make prediction based on image
+images - A CNN model which makes predictions based on image.

-likes - A model created by Anthony Nguyen which make prediction based on likes

-text - A model created by Brian M LeSmith which make prediction based on text

-utils - A set of tools / classes created by Yudong Lin to allow easier manage of data.
+utils - A set of tools / classes to allow easier manage of data.

-ensemble.py - A script created by Yudong Lin that output the prediction based on the predictions from all three models.
+ensemble.py - A script that outputs predictions based on predictions from all three models.

-evaluate.py - A script created by Yudong Lin that output the prediction based on the a specific model.
+evaluate.py - A script that outputs predictions based on a specific model.

-train.py - A script created by Yudong Lin that allow the developer to train a specific model according to given parameters.
+train.py - A script that allows a developer to train a specific model according to given parameters.

+### Author: Anthony Nguyen

+likes - A model which makes predictions based on likes.

+### Author: Brian M LeSmith

+text - A model which makes predictions based on text.

+## Requirements

+images - Keras, TensorFlow

+likes - scikit-learn

+text - scikit-learn